rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 You should get different random numbers, and they should all be numbers between 1 and 100.
 Great job!

-## Comparing Our Guesses
+## Comparing the Guesses

-Now that we’ve got user input, let’s compare our guess to the secret number.
-Here’s that part of our next step:
+Now that you have user input and a random number, you can compare them.
+That step is shown in Listing 2-4:

 Filename: src/main.rs